VigneshPA-30/ScriptWriter/backend/BACKEND.md

 ## Key Components

-*   `agents.py`: The main entry point for the backend.
+*   `ScriptAgents.py`: The main entry point for the backend.
 It defines the agents, orchestrates the pipeline, and manages the flow of data between them.
-*   `prompts.py`: This file is crucial as it contains the detailed instructions (prompts) that define the personality, goals, and step-by-step processes for each AI agent.
+*   `prompts.py`: Contains detailed instructions (prompts) that define the personality, goals, and step-by-step processes for each AI agent.
-*   `tools.py` (inferred): Provides the agents with their capabilities, such as `search_web` and `get_page_content`.
+*   `tools.py`: Provides the agents with their capabilities, such as `search_web`, `get_page_content`, and `youtube_transcript_summary_tool`.
 These are the external functions the agents can call.
-*   `models.py` (inferred): Configures and initializes the connection to the Gemini LLM.
+*   `models.py`: Configures and initializes the connection to the Gemini LLM.
-*   `scripts_fetch.py` (inferred): Contains the `script_fetcher` function, which loads example scripts to provide context and style guidance to the hook and scriptwriting agents.
+*   `scripts_fetch.py`: Contains the `script_fetcher` function, which loads example scripts to provide context and style guidance to the hook and scriptwriting agents.
+*   `output_format.py`: Defines the Pydantic models for structured outputs, such as `ResearchOutputList`.
+*   `utils.py`: Includes utility functions like `set_user_niche` to manage user preferences.

 ## Workflow

-The end-to-end process is triggered by a single function call to `agents_for_research(user_niche)`.
+The end-to-end process is triggered by a single function call to `get_topic_ideas(user_niche)` in `ScriptAgents.py`.

 1. A user-provided `niche` (e.g., "AI in Healthcare") is passed to the function.
 2. The **Research Agent** is invoked to find 6 viral topic ideas related to the niche.
 3. A topic is selected from the list.
-(Note: Currently, the `choice_selector` function in `agents.py` is hardcoded to select the 3rd topic.
+(Note: Currently, the `choice_selector` function in `ScriptAgents.py` is hardcoded to select the 3rd topic.
 This is a placeholder for future user interaction).
 4. The **Topic Research Agent** receives the selected topic and generates a detailed report.
 5. The **Hook Agent** uses this report to craft a catchy hook.
 6. The **Script Agent** receives both the hook and the report to write the final script.